 The Supervisory Board is elected by the Annual Shareholders' Meeting and consists of three members at present.
 The members of the Supervisory Board are generally elected for a period of five years.
 Members of the Supervisory Board should not generally be older than 70.
 The Supervisory Board is in regular contact with the Management Board and monitors and advises it with regard to the management of business, and the company's risk management system.
 The Supervisory Board meets at regular intervals to discuss with the Management Board the development of business, planning, strategy and its implementation.
 Together with the Management Board, it discusses the quarterly and half-year reports before publication and approves annual budgets as well as the annual financial statements of the parent company and the group.
 In doing so, it also takes the reports of the company's external auditors into account.
-Its responsibilities also include appointing members of the Management Board as well as determining and regularly monitoring their remuneration.
+Its responsibilities also include appointing members of the Management Board and regularly monitoring their remuneration.
 The Supervisory Board conducts regular tests to assess its own efficiency.

 The Management Board is the body charged with managing the group's operations and currently consists of two persons.
 The Management Board conducts operations in accordance with its legal and statutory obligations as well as the rules of procedure approved by the Supervisory Board.
 It is responsible for preparing the quarterly and annual financial statements as well as for appointing key managers within the company.
 Resolutions are always adopted with a simple majority.
 Should the vote result in a tie, the Chairman of the Management Board has a casting vote.
 Decisions of fundamental importance require the approval of the Supervisory Board.
 The Management Board regularly informs the Chairman of the Supervisory Board.
-There is also an age limit of 70 for members of the Management Board.
+The Management Board regularly informs the Chairman of the Supervisory Board.